 The program educational objectives are supported by people in the program obtaining the following student outcomes:

 Scholarships and Awards

-The faculty members of the EET program have both teaching and industrial experiences within the electronics field.
-They routinely pursue professional development opportunities and are actively engaged with memberships in professional societies such as the IEEE, the American Society for Engineering Education and the International Society of Automation.
-The minimum requirements for faculty in the department are a master's degree in an appropriate field and suitable industrial experience.
+The faculty of the EET program have both teaching and industrial experience within the electronics field.
+They pursue professional development with memberships in professional societies such as the IEEE, the American Society for Engineering Education and the International Society of Automation.
+The minimum requirements for faculty in the department are a masters degree in the appropriate field and suitable industrial experience.

 Many students choose to participate in student organizations such as the Instrumentation Systems and Automation Society (ISA), Society of Women Engineers (SWE), and the IEEE.
 Members of these organizations have the opportunity for scholarships and to attend seminars of major companies.

-The Electronics Engineering Technology program maintains an Industrial Advisory Committee composed of leaders from regional industry stakeholders.
-This committee meets twice a year to advise the program on industry trends and to provide feedback to students on their capstone projects.
-The current roster of this committee includes representatives from industries focused upon: Aircraft, Telecommunications, Manufacturing, Energy, Biotechnology, and many others.
+The Electronics Engineering Technology program maintains an Advisory Committee composed of leaders from local and national industries.
+This committee meets twice a year to advise the program on industry trends and to provide feedback to students on their Capstone projects.
+The current roster of this committee includes representatives from such industries as: Aircraft, Telecommunications, Manufacturing, Construction, Energy, Biotechnology, and others.